Last Updated on December 4, 2023 by Laura Teso

 Therefore… you have to choose the train.
 I was quite surprised by the trains which seemed very “old-fashioned” to me.
 Despite this, they’re a convenient mode of transportation.
 Price is cheap, mostly because each village is very close to the next one, about 5 minutes or so.
 But… starting from the first days of November, you only get 1 train per hour.
 Which it’s not bad if you have a whole sunny day ahead.
 But not ideal if you only have a half-day, because of the rain.

 Many restaurants and shops were already closed, but we could find some nice places where to grab a bite.
 In Manarola, La Cantina Zio Bramante was a cozy refugee during rain: we just had a sandwich in a simple atmosphere and I liked the presence of a guitar (at night some locals gather there to play and sing, so cute).
 Plus the gelato in Vernazza was scrumptious (“ricotta and figs” at Gelateria Vernazza).
 We also found a couple of public toilets closed, but you can rely on cafés and restaurants for that.
 The problem is that I think that many of them were still open just because it was the beginning of the month.
 So, it’s probably better to avoid late November or ask for info to your hotel/B&B about open restaurants or something.

 All the paths were closed.
 We could proceed just for a short trait of a couple of them, and then we found barriers.
 Luckily, we reached panoramic points anyway, enough to take a couple of nice pictures of the villages from above (Vernazza and Manarola).
-The famous Via dell’Amore is closed and a girl at the tourist office said it won’t be open next year, either.
+The famous Via dell’Amore was closed.
 Too damaged and dangerous.
 But look at this cute cat we bumped into in Vernazza: a perfect model for my picture.

 Cinque Terre in November yes or no?